How to Hear God Clearly: Your Ultimate Guide for Hearing God

 Troubleshooting: "I've Tried, But It's Not Working"

-If you've prayed, waited, and listened, but the heavens still feel like brass, please don't lose heart.
+If you've prayed, waited, and listened, but the heavens still feel like brass (your prayers still seem to hit a ceiling), please don't lose heart.
 You aren't broken, and God hasn't abandoned you.
 Often, a simple "connection issue" needs to be cleared up.

 • Are you trying too hard?
 Striving creates spiritual noise.
 Remember, you are a sheep, and sheep don't strain to hear the shepherd; they just know His voice.
 Relax.

 • Is your environment too loud?
-You cannot hear a "still, small voice" if your life is surrounded with media, music, text messages, and busyness.
-Give God the first 5 minutes of your morning in total silence.
+You cannot hear a "still, small voice" if your life is constantly surrounded by media, music, text messages, and busyness.
+Give God the first five minutes of your morning in total silence.

 The Secret I Discovered

-Sometimes when God seems silent, His voice is clearest.
-His "no" or "wait" speaks volumes, but we miss it because we're listening for directions instead of wisdom.
+Sometimes when God seems silent, that silence itself is His clearest voice.
+His "No" or "Wait" speaks volumes, but we miss it because we're listening for directions instead of wisdom.
 Silence isn't absence; it's often an invitation to trust what He's already spoken.

 If You Still Don't Hear God…